Web3-Pi/setup-guide/docs/GetStart/pair-devices.md

 If you have default config.txt Geth, Nimbus software will start automatically as a service.

-For more information on how to configure/modify elements of Ethereum On Raspberry Pi, please read the "Reference" part of this documentation.
+For more information on how to configure/modify elements of Web 3 Pi, please read the "Reference" part of this documentation.